 Absent one of those situations, however, the police have no right to detain people at random.
 Someone facing a general police demand to stop and speak with them is entitled to not comply and continue on his or her way.

-Police officers who have reasonable suspicions that a driver has alcohol in her body have the power to demand that she provide a “roadside sample” of her breath into a hand-held unit the police carry with them.
 However, the situation is quite different once that same individual is behind the wheel of a motor vehicle.
 Because driving is a privilege only (it is not a right) and because of the need for and nature of the regulation of motor vehicles and their use, the police have an almost unrestricted power to stop motor vehicles and obtain certain information from drivers.
 Police have the legal authority to carry out random checks to ensure vehicles are roadworthy; to check drivers for their licenses; and to ensure vehicles are properly registered and insured.
 And of course, if a police officer has reason to believe the vehicle has been involved in a traffic violation (or a criminal offence) he or she will have grounds to stop the vehicle.
 Failing to stop a vehicle as directed by a police officer is a provincial and territorial traffic violation, but in more serious cases the Criminal Code charge of “criminal flight from the police” can be laid.
 Conviction for that offence – which often involves high speed police chases – usually leads to imprisonment.

 In general, “no”.